 It is vital in certain situations where a child’s health is at risk that we liaise with other school staff, for example students with severe allergies, diabetes, epilepsy or asthma.
 If you do not consent to information regarding your child’s health and wellbeing being discussed with other members of staff, please inform us in writing.

 Please do not send your child to school if they are too unwell to attend lessons, or with injuries that have occurred out of school.
 The Medical Room has 2 beds for emergencies and sudden illness and should not be used as an alternative to being at home.
 Please contact your child’s year manager if you feel your child might benefit from attending the Achievement and Re-integration Centre (ARC).

-Care Plans and medication consent forms, for both over the counter and prescription medicines, can be downloaded from the Form section by following the links above.
-You will also find information on various subjects, including advice on infectious diseases, relevant fact sheets and childhood immunisations.
+Please note: Care Plans and medication consent forms, for both over the counter and prescription medicines, can be downloaded from the school website.
+You will also find information on various subjects, including advice on infectious diseases, school nurse frequently asked questions, relevant fact sheets and childhood immunisations.